nilmtk/nilmtk/docs/manual/development_guide/writing_a_dataset_converter.md

 The index column is a datetime represented on disk as a nano-second precision (!)
 UNIX timestamp stored as an unsigned 64-bit int.
 In Python, we used a timezone-aware `numpy.datetime64`.
 The dataframe must be sorted in ascending order on the index (timestamp) column.

+To avoid issues later on, the index column must have unique values.
+If there are duplicates, the converter should either drop one of the items or disambiguated them if possible.

 #### Measurement columns